 The fuel should not cause corrosion and wear of the engine components before or after combustion.
 These requirements are directly related to the presence of sulphur, ash and residue in the fuel.

 The fuel should be a liquid that will readily flow under all conditions that are encountered in actual use.
-This requirement is measure by the pour point and the viscosity of the fuel. the fuel should also have a high flash point and a high fire point.
+This requirement is measured by the pour point and the viscosity of the fuel. the fuel should also have a high flash point and a high fire point.

 These are the different important qualities for Compression-Ignition Engine Fuels.